j-stach/brainstorm/README.md

 ----

 ## Use
-To open the REPL, run:
+To launch the REPL, run:
 ```
 brainstorm
 ```